ortus-boxlang/bx-csrf/readme.md

 # ⚡︎ BoxLang Module: BoxLang CSRF

 The CSRF module provides the functionality to generate and verify [Cross-Site Request Forgery](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) tokens to Boxlang Web Runtimes.

 ## Built-In Functions

 This module contributes the following native functions to the boxlang runtime:

-* `CSRFGenerateToken( [ string key ] )` - this function generates the CSRF token.
+* `CSRFGenerateToken( [ string key='default' ], [ boolean forceNew=false] )` - this function generates the CSRF token.
 The optional `key` argument can be provided to create and scope a specific token.
 * `CSRFVerifyToken( required string token, [ string key ] )` - this function verifies the token created by the above method.
 The `key` argument must be passed if the token was generated with the that argument.
+* `CSRFRotate()` - this function will rotate all tokens in the cache by removing them.
+This will force the next request to generate a new token.

 ## Configuration